sueswe/rubyopcontoolset/README.md

 | schedules.rb | "Description: selects schedules and autobuild-configuration." |
 | starttimes.rb | "Description: selects Jobs with starttimes (start-offset not 0)." |

-The great advantage of the CLI is, you could use grep and other tools to parse the results for your needs.

 ### Prerequisites

-* First, you need a read-only-database-user.
+* First, you need a read-only-database-user for accessing the opcon-database.
+The rake-installer will ask you later for username and password.

 Now you can prepare your local installation:

-For example, on apt-based Linux systems (but it also works with Windows 10):
+For example, on apt-based Linux systems (but it also works with Windows 10, see note below):

 ~~~
 $ sudo apt install ruby-dev unixodbc unixodbc-dev ruby-bundler